 Interdisciplinary Training for Early Intervention Professionals

-The Interdisciplinary Training for Early Intervention Professionals Specialist Program (EISP) is a personnel preparation grant funded by the Office of Special Education Programs (OSEP).
+The Interdisciplinary Training for Early Intervention Professionals Specialist Program (EISP) is a personnel preparation grant.
 The focus of the program is aimed to increase the number of qualified personnel across disciplines who currently provide services in the Connecticut Birth to Three (IDEA Part C) system.

-The program is designed as a year-long course consisting of 45 online sessions across three sequential graduate level courses: Family-Centered Practices, Evaluation and Assessment, and Intervention Strategies.
+The program is designed as a year-long course consisting of 45 online sessions across three sequential graduate level courses: Family Centered Practice, Evaluation and Assessment, and Intervention Strategies.

-The students participating in the coursework attend monthly face-to-face community of practice held at the CT UCEDD and are required to complete 19 practicum based competencies.
+The students participating in the coursework are required to attend monthly community of practice and are required to complete 19 practicum-based competencies.
 The students who complete the program are eligible to receive the Connecticut Infant, Toddler, Family Specialist Credential.
-The current EISP class began in January 2019 and consist of 36 students.

 What are the benefits to participating in the program?

 If you choose to enroll and complete the program, you will receive training in the latest evidenced-based practices to use with the children and families you are serving.
 You will be eligible for the Birth to Three Infant Toddler Family Credential and in addition, you will receive a certificate of completion from the UConn UCEDD in the Interdisciplinary Training for Early Intervention Professionals.